 Orchard is a tiny village located in the state of Nebraska.
 With a population of 355 people and just one neighborhood, Orchard is the 169th largest community in Nebraska.
 Orchard has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce

 Orchard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Orchard is a village of sales and office workers, managers and transportation and shipping workers.
 There are especially a lot of people living in Orchard who work in office and administrative support (22.89%), management occupations (18.67%) and sales jobs (7.83%).

 Telecommuters are a relatively large percentage of the workforce: 7.41% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Orchard is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Orchard really has some of the features that families look for when choosing a good community to raise children.
 Is Orchard perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Orchard is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Orchard does not have a public transit system used by locals to get to and from work.